Jerome Ravetz

 Jerome (Jerry) Ravetz is a philosopher of science.
-He is best known for his books analysing scientific knowledge from a social and ethical perspective, focussing on issues of quality.
+He is best known for his books analysing scientific knowledge from a social and ethical perspective, focusing on issues of quality.
 He is the co-author (with Silvio Funtowicz) of the NUSAP notational system and of Post-normal science.
 He is currently an Associate Fellow at the Institute for Science, Innovation and Society, University of Oxford.